wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 6. Shortcode Addition to allow unlimited products in post content.

 == Changelog ==
+= 2.0.2 =
+* Updated Amazon API Call to the latest version.
+REQUIRED by Amazon.

 = 2.0 =
 * Added Database for caching api calls (10/20/2010)
 * Added Options for Private and Public Keys in the options panel.
 (10/22/2010)